yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/creating-schema.md

 }
 ```

-Some fields return objects (like `license`) and some return arrays or strings (like `sourceUrls`) and some arrays of objects (like `meanings`) and you need to make sure that you replicate this pattern in your Data Graph schema.
+Some fields return objects (like `license`), some return arrays of strings (like `sourceUrls`) and some arrays of objects (like `meanings`) and you want to make sure that you replicate this pattern in your Data Graph schema.

 {{< note success >}}
 **Note**

 You don't have to mirror the data source response hierarchy 1-to-1 and it is possible to design your Data Graph schema differently.
-The advantage of doing that is the fact that in this case you will be able to connect your data source easily and UDG engine will automatically parse the response into the correct fields at every level.
+The advantage of doing 1-to-1 is the fact that in this case you will be able to connect your data source easily and UDG engine will automatically parse the response into the correct fields at every level.

 To get away from your REST API data source schema and modify it in your Data Graph, you need to get familiar with the concept of [field mapping]({{< ref "/universal-data-graph/concepts/field_mappings">}}) and learn how to [connect a datasource]({{< ref "/universal-data-graph/udg-getting-started/connect-datasource">}})